 Horse riding map & highlights

 Besides your initial travel and transfer, once you’ve reached your chosen horse riding destination, you’ll be getting around on horseback.
-Some holidays are much more of an epic adventure where you’ll leave point A on your trusty steed and ride daily, for up to 40km, to another point – camping as you go.
+Some holidays are much more of an epic adventure where you’ll leave point A on your trusty steed and ride daily, for up to 40km, to point B – camping as you go.
 You’ll end up full circle back where you started and there may be the odd short stint by vehicle on shorter riding days.
 Other trips, particularly those in France and Spain, combine a few hours’ riding daily, along marked routes, or to places of interest and back, with opportunities to cycle, hike, or simply relax locally too.